 As part of the didactic training schedule, interns will receive additional training to expand their understanding about providing clinical consultation.
 Interns and staff are also regularly asked to provide consultation to the Momentous School around the needs of students for assessment as well as classroom and behavior interventions.
+Additionally, once a year, we ask that inters attend the monthly consultation meeting between our Mental Health Services team and school teachers/administrators.

-4. Supervision (minimum of 4 hours each week)
+5. Supervision (minimum of 4 hours each week)